QuarkNerd/blog/cgrant/_posts/2014-11-10-Video-Stitching-With-AVFoundation.md

         NSLog(@"Error - %@", audioError.debugDescription);
     }

-The next step is to create an AVVideoCompositionInstruction.
-The AVVideoCompositionInstruction represents an operation to be performed by a compositor, and we must set the timeRange property to the timeRange that the asset will be played back at.
+The next step is to create an `AVVideoCompositionInstruction`.
+The `AVVideoCompositionInstruction` represents an operation to be performed by a compositor, and we must set the timeRange property to the timeRange that the asset will be played back at.
 Note that this is different to the timeRange parameter discussed above when adding the asset track to the composition track.
 Here we must specify the time that the video starts, and then the duration that it lasts for.
 You can see how this is done below.

     AVMutableVideoCompositionInstruction *videoCompositionInstruction = [AVMutableVideoCompositionInstruction videoCompositionInstruction];
     videoCompositionInstruction.timeRange = CMTimeRangeMake(time, assetTrack.timeRange.duration);
     videoCompositionInstruction.layerInstructions = @[[AVMutableVideoCompositionLayerInstruction videoCompositionLayerInstructionWithAssetTrack:videoCompositionTrack]];
     [instructions addObject:videoCompositionInstruction];

-We also instantiate an array containing a AVVideoCompositionLayerInstruction, created with the asset track, and set that to the composition instruction's layerInstructions property.
+We also instantiate an array containing a `AVVideoCompositionLayerInstruction`, created with the asset track, and set that to the composition instruction's layerInstructions property.
 This specifies how video frames from source tracks should be layered and composed.

 The final step in the iteration is to increment the time, and check to see if size has been set, setting it to the video track's natural size not.